Agreed-Earth-LTD/challenge/README.md

 Make a Pull request with your solution

+## Removed Task
-## Previous Google Earth Engine "Task #4" has been removed
+Note.
+Previous Google Earth Engine "Task #4" has been deleted